papiamento/simple-nasa-image-downloader/README.md

 * ````$ npm install -g simple-nasa-image-downloader````
 * ````$ simple-nasa-image-downloader <search term>````
 * your images will download in the current directory under the images folder.

+# TODO

+* add pre commit hook to run lint & tests
+* remove unirest and use only the core node library
+* refactor the code to proper async pattern